Transition Between Locations on the Globe

-In this step, you are going to create a Blueprint function that allows us to press a button on our keyboard and fly between two locations on the globe.
+In this step, you are going to create a Blueprint function that allows you to press a key on your keyboard and trigger a flight between two locations on the globe.

 1Open the Level Blueprint by going to Blueprints -> Open Level Blueprint at the top panel of the Unreal Engine editor.

 2From the World Outliner, select the DynamicPawn actor.
 Drag-and-drop the DynamicPawn into the Event Graph in the Level Blueprint.